 It is important to note that manufacturers, for various reasons that I will not detail in this article, are not all willing to produce every scale.
 Ask them if they will manufacture your preferred scale, and be prepared to select from the manufacturer’s available list or to choose an alternative manufacturer.

-3. How to find and contact a manufacturer?
+3. How to find a manufacturer?

 You now have a list of manufacturers and a list of scales that you like.
 Of course, everything changes from one person to another.
 We all have our own tastes and selection criteria.
 I could bet that if you have really watched a lot of videos, you will have identified good manufacturers and avoided some “saucepans”.

 Before contacting the manufacturer, do not hesitate to show the results of your searches on the Facebook page handpan instruments.
 This community has good connoisseurs.
 Although we do not all like the same things, there are still manufacturers for whom 90% of the players are unanimous about the good or bad quality of their handpans.
 In the end, your ear will be the best judge.
 You need the instrument YOU like.